 “Nobody has to learn all the words.
 But at the end we all spell out Oklahoma and yell ‘Oklahoma!’
 We’ll stand at the top of stairs in the sitting room in a line.
 Just sway and move in rhythm.”

-He had me sing the lines, another imprinted show tune my folks had ingrained into me, while he got everyone line dancing, keeping their arms swaying and not overdoing it.
+He had me sing the lines, another imprinted show tune my folks had imprinted on to me, while he got everyone line dancing, keeping their arms swaying and not overdoing it.
 He ran down and got the show album which we listened to on his stereo and moved to, with the grand finale yelling out the letters and the State’s name.
 The first time half the kids didn’t know how to spell Oklahoma, so we practiced that.

 “Anyone who gets lost, just stop singing but mouth it like you still are.”